-- MRI upper extremity (joint or non-joint); MRI lower extremity (preferred) - CT upper or lower extremity when MRI cannot be performed
+- MRI upper or lower extremity (joint) preferred - CT upper or lower extremity when MRI cannot be performed

 The diagnosis of septic arthritis is established by joint aspiration and culture of the synovial fluid.
 Initial evaluation for septic joint should include radiography (to outline anatomic detail, evaluate for radiodense foreign bodies or soft-tissue gas, and exclude alternate diagnoses such as fracture, degenerative changes, or tumor).
 Additional imaging with CT or MRI may be utilized for further evaluation in children, high-risk adults, and for preoperative planning for confirmed septic arthritis.
 In children, MRI may also be useful to evaluate for associated osteomyelitis or cartilage involvement.
 The American College of Radiology recommends MRI to further clarify and stage conditions diagnosed clinically and/or suggested by other imaging modalities, including, but not limited to, the following: inflammatory, infectious, neuropathic, degenerative, crystal-induced, or post-traumatic arthritis.
 Compared to other advanced imaging modalities, MRI is generally preferred for septic arthritis for its ability to assess soft tissue infection, osteomyelitis, and abscess.
-ARI is highly sensitive for the diagnosis of septic arthritis, although it still lacks specificity as it cannot reliably distinguish inflamed from infected joints.
-The American College of Radiology recommends arthritis for its ability to assess soft tissue infection, osteomyelitis, and abscess.
+MRI is highly sensitive for the diagnosis of septic arthritis, although it still lacks specificity as it cannot reliably distinguish inflamed from infected joints.
+CT may be utilized when MRI is contraindicated.